blueberrymusic/Deep-Learning-A-Visual-Approach/README.md

 without an explicit citation in the book are by the author, and are released under the MIT license.

+## Errata

+A book of this size will inevitably have errors.
+For each error I'm aware of, I'll update the appropriate figure(s) and/or notebook(s), and then put a description of the error (along with a credit to the person who found it) in a plain-text file in the `Errata` folder.

 ## Have Fun!